California Institute of the Arts: CalArts Extended Studies

 “We couldn’t grow anymore,” Barr continued.
 “We really couldn’t expand our offerings because the way we were doing things wasn’t sustainable or user friendly.”

-Breaking Free: How Destiny One Is Helping CalArts Extended Studies Scale and Grow
+Breaking Free: How Lifelong Learning is Helping CalArts Extended Studies Scale and Grow

-In 2017, CalArts Extended Studies went live with Destiny One.
-By implementing the SLM, the Extended Studies team created a level of autonomy that allowed them to improve their back-end processes, transform their customer engagement and prepare to serve new demographics and grow.
+In 2017, CalArts Extended Studies went live with Lifelong Learning.
+By implementing Lifelong Learning, the Extended Studies team created a level of autonomy that allowed them to improve their back-end processes, transform their customer engagement and prepare to serve new demographics and grow.

-While the improvements facilitated by the Destiny One implementation were wide-ranging, the most significant were:
+While the improvements facilitated by the Lifelong Learning implementation were wide-ranging, the most significant were:

 • Facilitating the design and ownership of a state-of-the-art website